 Running a system off of one hard drive is just asking for trouble.
 Hard drives are one of the most likely components to fail in a system.
 If your system is running off of a single drive, and that drive fails, the results could be devastating.
 Even with a good, current backup, if a drive dies, you system will be down until you can figure out how to reload the OS and restore your data.
 Software raid is a good solution for ensuring that your system remains available when a drive decides to fail.
 I’ve personally had more success dealing with failures with software raid than I have with any hardware raid products.

-Ideally, the software Raid array will be configured when a system is installed.
-There are, however, a number of situations where you might have to migrate a running system to a raid array.
+There are a number of situations where you might have to migrate a running system to a raid array.
 Doing so is relatively risky, but certainly do-able.
 In my specific situation, I have a client with a new server at ServerBeach.
 The server came with two identical drives, but for some reason ServerBeach won’t install the OS to a software raid array (probably because they use some pre-built images).
 The server has the OS installed to the first drive, and the second drive is completely blank.

 There are a few howto’s for getting this working, and from which I took bits and pieces to make this work for CentOS5: